EU Academic Jobs: PhD, Postdoc & Research Positions

 Job portals covered (EURES, DAAD, EuroScienceJobs, UniversityPositions, INOMICS)

 - EURES — European Employment Services (a general EU job board with millions of listings).
-Keywords are matched in the job title by default (
+With

 DE). - EuroScienceJobs — Science and research jobs across Europe; the actor pulls each country's full listing and filters by keyword in the title/tags.